cpliakas/drupal-distro/README.md

 ## Usage For Distro Developers

 Clone the repository and change into the resulting directory.
+It is assumed that your web and database servers are configured to serve your Drupal application.

 #### Install The Distro